ft2000/snomed-content-service/refset-query-interface/README.md

 Above command will start Fuseki end point is running as http://localhost:3030/snomed/query

 Now some guidelines to run query
-If you are running select query on Marmotta endpoint then select browse as output option and if it is Fuseki end point then select Table.
+If you are running select query on Marmotta endpoint then use browse as output option.
+And if it is Fuseki end point then use table.

-Construct query select XML-Jena option for Fuseki end point you can also select plain text or json option for any query type if using Fuseki endpoint.
+Construct query use XML-Jena option for Fuseki end point.
+You can also use plain text or json option for any query type if using Fuseki endpoint.

 Queries are available in resources/sparql folder.
 These are just demo queries.
 Real time query can be more complex.